 - If you are wondering what RRC campuses are like, what your program classrooms and workspaces look like, or what types of services are available for students, you can book a campus tour.

-- If you continue to be unsure about the direction you wish to move towards after you complete the Career Exploration Workbook and engage with Career Cruising, you can make a one-time appointment with a counsellor at RRC.
-Together with a counsellor you can review the information you gathered through the workbook and Career Cruising.
+- If you continue to be unsure about the direction you wish to move towards after you complete the Career Exploration Workbook, you can make a one-time appointment with a counsellor at RRC.
+Together with a counsellor you can review the information you gathered through the workbook.
 Make sure to bring your completed workbook with you!
 The counsellor can make recommendations for your next steps.
 To make an appointment to meet with a counsellor, please call 204.632.3966 or fill out our online registration form.

 - If you are an individual with a disability which may have an impact on your career or program selection, you may have questions about program learning outcomes and the potential accommodations that may be available to you.
 To explore these types of questions, you can make an appointment to meet with a counsellor by calling 204.632.3966 or by filling out our online registration form.